Math Teacher Allegedly Impersonated Kenny Chesney, Hacked Celeb Emails to Steal Nudes

 The 29-year-old compiled the records—email addresses, usernames, and passwords—in an over 400-page draft email, then used the information to gain entry to his victims’ accounts, the FBI alleged.
 The dossier includes the personal information of his unnamed celebrity victims and everyday people alike.
 Google tipped off the Bureau to the alleged attacks, the affidavit reads.

-Raff employed a range of methods in pursuit of his victims.
-He created fake accounts that mimicked those of the people he preyed on, sometimes using a difference in one letter or a common misspelling, to then compromise their actual accounts.
+Raff has been accused of employing a range of methods in pursuit of his victims.
+He created fake accounts that mimicked those of the people he preyed on, sometimes using a difference in one letter or a common misspelling, to then compromise their actual accounts, authorities said.

 He also claimed to be the country singer Kenny Chesney to solicit naked photos from women, at one point going by “Bobby Crouton,” one of Chesney’s former aliases, in a ruse that required no stolen information, the papers state.

 Despite the sweeping nature of the alleged theft, Raff appears to have had little more knowledge of hacking than an average user with a credit card and access to search engines.
-He purchased a subscription to www.iphonebackupextractor.com to download copies of the information on his victims’ smartphones but complained to its customer service department that he couldn’t search the stolen backups.
+He purchased a subscription to www.iphonebackupextractor.com to download copies of the information on his victims’ smartphones but complained to its customer service department that he couldn’t search the stolen backups, the feds say.

 According to the affidavit, his search history included queries like “how to decipher hash,” “decipher hashed password,” “buy bitcoin with prepaid card,” and “sms verification online.”